9 February 2026 By Dr Paul Barrass

-The Complete Billing Run: A Step-by-Step Guide for Telecom Resellers
+The Billing Run: A Step-by-Step Guide for Telecom Resellers

 This guide walks you through each step of a billing run in SAFE, from start to finish.

-A billing run is the process of turning your customers’ usage data and recurring charges into invoices, sending those invoices out, and collecting payment.
-Most resellers run this monthly, though some bill weekly or quarterly.
+A billing run is the end-to-end process of turning a period’s worth of usage data and recurring charges into invoices, sending those invoices out, and collecting payment.
+Most resellers run this monthly, but SAFE supports multiple runs per month, so you can bill fixed services like broadband on schedule without waiting for CDRs to arrive.

 Step 1: Pre-Billing Preparation